 There is no legislation in Turkey dealing specifically with pornography.
-Articles 426 to 428 of the Penal Code provide for punishment for "indecent or obscene material".
-Indecent and obscene materials include a wide range of materials such as advertisements, illustrations, movies, documents, photographs, performances, songs, newspapers and records.
-There is no explicit reference in these articles to the offence being against women.
+Article 226 of the Penal Code provides for punishment for "indecent or obscene material."
+Indecent and obscene materials include a wide range of materials such as advertisements, illustrations, movies, documents, photographs, performances, songs, newspapers, and records.
+There is no explicit reference in this article to the offence being against women.